chalin/code_excerpt_updater/README.md

 Usage: code_excerpt_updater [OPTIONS] file_or_directory...

 -p, --fragment-dir-path               PATH to directory containing code fragment files
-                                      (defaults to "", that is, the current working directory)
+                                      (defaults to "", that is, the current working directory).

--h, --help                            Show command help -i, --indentation                     NUMBER.
-Default number of spaces to use as indentation for code inside code blocks
+-h, --help                            Show command help.
+-i, --indentation                     NUMBER.
+Default number of spaces to use as indentation for code inside code blocks.
                                       (defaults to "0")

 -q, --src-dir-path                    PATH to directory containing code used in diffs
-                                      (defaults to "", that is, the current working directory)
+                                      (defaults to "", that is, the current working directory).

--w, --write-in-place                  Write updates to files in-place
+-w, --write-in-place                  Write updates to files in-place.
-    --[no-]escape-ng-interpolation    Escape Angular interpolation syntax {{...}} as {!{...}!}
+    --[no-]escape-ng-interpolation    Escape Angular interpolation syntax {{...}} as {!{...}!}.
                                       (defaults to on)

+    --plaster                         TEMPLATE.
+Default plaster template to use for all files.
+                                      For example, "// Insert your code here"; use "none" to remove plasters.

     --replace                         REPLACE-EXPRESSIONs.
 Global replace argument.
 See README for syntax.
-    --yaml                            Read excerpts from .excerpt.yaml files
+    --yaml                            Read excerpts from *.excerpt.yaml files.
 ```

 For example, you could run the updater over